joshiayush/inb/docs/getting-started/README.md

 Welcome to getting started guide of `linkedin-bot`.

-**Please note that this part is far from being complete**, and many informations will be missing and/or are incomplete.
+**Note: This part is far from being complete, and many informations will be missing and/or are incomplete.**

 - [Installation][_installation]
 - [Testing][_testing]